• Twitter

 Our vision and aims

-The National FGM Centre’s vision is to keep children and young people safe from FGM and other Harmful Practices, with the goal of ending new cases of FGM by 2030.
+The National FGM Centre’s vision is to keep children and young people safe from FGM and other Harmful Practices, including Breast Flattening and Spirit Possession, Witchcraft, and Ritualistic Abuse, with the goal of ending new cases of FGM by 2030.
 Through our work, we aim to:

 • Prevent new cases